zack-bitcoin/amoveo/docs/design/probabalistic_state_channels.md

 So for the same cost as making 1 payment per week on Bitcoin, you could create and maintain a channel hub on Amoveo and have tens of thousands of channel relationships, all with different turing complete smart contracts being updated every second.
 It is a hugely more scalable design.

+With our current level of technology, if we had dozens of competent programmers maintaining it, I think at best we couldn't sustain more than 10-100 million users, and for many users, Amoveo would only be creating a little more value than the cost of using it.
+With probabilistic payments, we could sustain tens of trillions of accounts.
+The vast majority of users would never write anything on-chain or pay any miner fee.
+The cost of using Amoveo would be essentially zero, so there are only benefits to using it.